zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/Time Finder.js (Citra).md

 ## Calibration and Profile Generation

 The default offset and tick values won't match.
 These values change depending on the version of Citra you're using and are only suggestions.
-For example, Citra Nightly 1543 has an offset of 4470937 and tick of 56.
+For example, Citra Nightly 1543 has a tick of 4470937 and and offset of 56.

 1. Open 3DSTimeFinder and go to Tools => Gen 7 Profile Calibrator.
 1. Select the game you're trying to calibrate (SM or USUM).
-1. In the Tick Range, put a small number like 10.
+1. In the Offset Range, put a small number like 10.
-1. In the Offset Range, put a big number, such as 50,000,000.
+1. In the Tick Range, put a big number, such as 50,000,000.
 1. It'll take some time but you'll find a result.
 Once you find the result, create a profile based on these values.

 ```